Land Rover Discovery Sport PHEV performance, top speed, engine

 Top speed for the Discovery Sport P300e hybrid is 130mph where permitted, while the 'boost' from the electric motor at low speeds ensures the 0-62mph sprint is completed in a relatively swift 6.6 seconds, despite the added weight of the batteries.

 A tall SUV like the Discovery Sport is always going to suffer some degree of body roll in corners, but the car controls it well, and standard four-wheel-drive in the hybrid version means it never feels in danger of running out of grip, so it's confidence-inspiring for the driver.
 The steering isn't as quick as a BMW X3's, but still nicely precise, so there's satisfaction to be had threading the P300e down a twisty country road.

 - 1VerdictLand Rover's Discovery Sport P300e plug-in is an impressive petrol-electric SUV, but lacks the seven-seat practicality of the non-hybrid

 - 2Range, MPG, CO2 & chargingThe Discovery Sport P300e's emissions, economy and electric range are all good, and it's one of the few plug-in hybrids that can rapid charge

-- 4Engines, drive & performance - currently readingThe Discovery Sport P300e hybrid isn't the lightest or sportiest SUV, but acceleration is swift and it doesn't lean too much in corners
+- 4Performance, engine & drive - currently readingThe Discovery Sport P300e hybrid isn't the lightest or sportiest SUV, but acceleration is swift and it doesn't lean too much in corners